JanLikar/cargo-clone/README.md

     cargo clone [options] [<crate>]

-For example, to download version 0.2.0 of cargo-clone's source from crates.io, you would run
+For example, to download version 1.0.0 of cargo-clone's source from crates.io, you would run

+    cargo clone cargo-clone@1.0.0

+Downloading multiple packages is also supported:

+    cargo clone cargo-clone@1.0.0 serde time

+The output dir can be specified as the last argument:

-    cargo clone --vers 0.2.0 cargo-clone
+    cargo clone serde time -- packages/

 To checkout a git repo specified in the package's Cargo.toml, you can use the `--git` flag:

-    cargo clone cargo-clone --git
+    cargo clone --git cargo-clone